LinkedInLearning/learning-bitbucket-3821269/ch2_working_with_branches_and_pull_requests/02_05_solution_create_and_merge_a_pull_request/README.md

     ![Merge the pull request](./02_05-solution-6.png)

 ## Conclusion
 After the merge is complete, select **Commits** on the left sidebar.
-Review the branch pattern created by commiting to the feature branch and merging the branch into the `main` branch.
+Review the branch pattern created by committing to the feature branch and merging the branch into the `main` branch.

 ![Review the branch visualization after merging the feature branch into main](./02_05-solution-7.png)